ImageMagick/Usage-Markdown/color_mods/index.md

 Well an alternative formula for linear adjustment is "`-fx 'v.p{0,1}+(v.p{0,0}-v.p{0,1})*u'`", which has the advantage that the '`u`' can be replaced by a single random function '`f(u)`' to produce non-linear color change.

 This lets you do more interesting things.
-For example what if in the last example you wanted to push all the colors toward the '`black`' side, resulting in the image being a more '`firebrick`' color.
+For example, what if in the last example you wanted to push all the colors toward the '`black`' side, resulting in the image being a more '`firebrick`' color.

 ~~~
 convert test.png -size 1x2  gradient:gold-firebrick \